THE ADVISORY BOARD

 The Advisory Board held its inaugural meeting in July 2016 to oversee the formation of the Alliance.
 Chaired by former Victorian Premier, the Honourable John Brumby, the Board is made up of executive level representation from many of the most influential actors in global health operating out of Melbourne, and highlights the diversity of the sector, representing players from research, education, biotechnology, service delivery and advocacy.

-Board members are drawn from Burnet Institute, The Fred Hollows Foundation, Global and Women’s Health Unit at Monash University, Medicines Development for Global Health, Monash Sustainable Development Institute, The Nossal Institute for Global Health, and the University of Melbourne.
+Board members are drawn from AFAO, Burnet Institute, CSIRO, Faculty of Health at Deakin University, Global and Women’s Health Unit at Monash University, Medicines Development for Global Health, Monash Sustainable Development Institute, The Nossal Institute for Global Health, RTI International and the University of Melbourne.

 Honourable John Brumby